- What is Amphibian Species of the World?

 Distribution

-Provisional, with only the northeastern Myanmar, adjacent western Yunnan, China, and Chiang Rai and Chiang Mai Provinces, northern Thailand, populations assured to be of this species.
-Other populations from southeastern Tibet (China), hills of Arunachal Pradesh, West Bengal, and Manipur in India; Danaga, Punakha, Wangdue Phodrang, and Sarpang Districts, and Bhutan are assignable to other named and unnamed species.
+Provisional, with only the northeastern Myanmar, (but see comment) and adjacent western Yunnan, China; Chiang Rai and Chiang Mai Provinces, northern Thailand, populations as well as other populations from southeastern Tibet (China), Bhutan, hills of Arunachal Pradesh, West Bengal, and Manipur in India; Danaga, Punakha, Wangdue Phodrang, and Sarpang Districts, are controversially assigned or assignable to other named and unnamed species.
 See comment.

 Geographic Occurrence